nats-io/jetstream/README.md

              Subjects: ORDERS.>
 ...
 ```

-The `/data/js-backup/ORDERS.tgz` file can also be extracted into the data dir of a stopped NATS Server.

 Progress using the terminal bar can be disabled using `--no-progress`, it will then issue log lines instead.